vinicius-dourado/airflow-dbt-container/README.md

 * Enable the services: `docker-compose up` or `docker-compose up -d` (detatches the terminal from the services' log)
 * Disable the services: `docker-compose down` Non-destructive operation.
 * Delete the services: `docker-compose rm` Ddeletes all associated data.
 The database will be empty on next run.
-* Re-build the services: `docker-compose build` Re-builds the containers based on the docker-compose.yml definition.
-Since only the Airflow service is based on local files, this is the only image that is re-build (useful if you apply changes on the `./scripts_airflow/init.sh` file.

 If you need to connect to the running containers, use `docker-compose ps` to view the running services.